aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 ### SaveTo...

-Target directory for conversion result.
+The target directory for a conversion result.

   Method | Parameters | Description
  ------------ | ------------- | -------------
-SaveToLocal(string outputDirectory) | outputDirectory - directory for save result. | Directory in the local file system for save result conversion.
+SaveToLocal(string outputDirectory) | outputDirectory - directory to save a result. | A directory in the local file system to save a conversion result.
-SaveToStorage(string outputDirectory) | outputDirectory - directory for save result. | Directory in the cloud (user storage) for save result conversion.
+SaveToStorage(string outputDirectory) | outputDirectory - directory to save a result. | A directory in the cloud (user storage) to save a conversion result.

 ## ConversionResult